anialoyann/DS223-project/README.md

 ## Docker

-This repository sets up a Docker environment with three main services:
+This repository sets up a Docker environment with five main services:

 1. **PostgreSQL:** for data storage
 2. **pgAdmin:** for database management and visualization
-3. **ETL:** service for Extract, Transform, Load operations using Python
+3. **ETL:** service for Extract, Transform, Load (ETL) operations using Python
 4. **API:** service for succcessfully connecting endpoints and performing CRUD operations
 5. **APP** service for UI

 ## Prerequisites

-Before running this setup, ensure Docker and Docker Compose are installed on your system.
+Before running this setup, ensure Docker and Docker Compose are installed on your system, and docker is running.

 - Docker: [Install Docker](https://docs.docker.com/get-docker/)